RasaHQ/rasa/docs/core/stories.rst

 -------------

 Another way to write shorter stories, or to handle multiple intents the same way, is to use an ``OR`` statement.
-For example if you ask the user to confirm something, and we want to treat the ``affirm`` and ``thankyou`` intents in the same way.
+For example, if you ask the user to confirm something, and you want to treat the ``affirm`` and ``thankyou`` intents in the same way.
 The story below will be converted into two stories at training time.
 Just like checkpoints, ``OR`` statements can be useful, but if you are using a lot of them,